DEXA (Bone Density Analysis)

 - Post-menopausal women age 60 or older who have risk factors for developing osteoporosis

 - Patients with a personal or maternal history of hip fracture or smoking

 - Post-menopausal women who are tall (over 5 feet 7 inches) or thin (less than 125 pounds)

 - Men and women who have hyperparathyroidism

-- Men and women who have been taking medications that are known to cause bone loss for an extended period of time
+- Men and women who over an extended period have taken medications that are known to cause bone loss

 What happens during the bone densitometry exam?

 DEXA bone densitometry is a simple, painless, and non-invasive procedure.
 During your exam, you will lie on a padded table while the bone densitometry system scans two or more areas, usually your hip and spine.
 Unlike typical x-ray machines, radiation exposure during bone densitometry is extremely low.
 The entire process takes only minutes to complete.
 It involves no injections or invasive procedures, and if you have no zippers or metal buttons on your clothing, you can remain fully clothed.
 However, all women are required to remove only their bras prior to taking the exam.